dealfonso/jsfb/README.md

 - `hideZeroSize`: Whether to hide the size from zero size files (only the size will be hidden, the file will still be shown).
 The default value is `true`.
 - `allowDuplicates`: Whether to allow duplicate files (files with the same name).
 The default value is `false`.
 In case that a file with the same name is added, an exception will be thrown.
 - `separateFoldersFromFiles`: Whether to separate the folders from the files.
 If `true`, the files will always be shown before any other file.
 The default value is `true`.
+- `enableSelection`: Whether to enable the selection of the files or not.
+The default value is `true`.
+- `allowMultipleSelection`: If selection is enabled, whether to allow multiple selection or not.
+The default value is `true`.
 - `onFileClick`: A function to be called when a file is clicked `(file) => {}`.
 - `onFileDoubleClick`: A function to be called when a file is double clicked `(file) => {}`.
+- `onSelectionUpdate`: A function to be called when the selection is updated `(files) => {}`.
 - `onHtmlCreated`: A function to be called when the html element that represents the file is created `(htmlElement, file, mode) => {}`.
 - `overlayGenerator`: Is a function whose aim is to generate a "toolbar" for the file, which will be overlayed to the grid or the preview file element.
 The prototype is `(file) => {}` and it should return an html element that will be overlayed to the file element.
 - `extensionToIcon`: Is a dictionary with the keys being the extension (without the dot), and the value being a css string to be used as the class of the icon for the file.
 There is a default value dictionary (`FileBrowser.extensionToIcon`) which is based on the classes of the [Font Awesome](https://fontawesome.com/) library.